nsafai/Random-Episode/README.md

 # Random-Episode
 A React website that generates and links a random Netflix episode of the series of your choice, thereby eliminating indecision paralysis.

+## How to try it
+The app is now live at: https://random-ep.herokuapp.com/

 ## Technologies
 React.js, JSX, JavaScript, MovieDB API